 Choose South Col If…

-• You value a more social environment and are comfortable with crowds.
+- You appreciate social interaction and are comfortable with a human crowd.

-• You want helicopter rescue availability in case of emergencies.
+- You would like to have helicopter rescue services in case of emergencies.

 Choose North Col If…

-• You want to avoid the Khumbu Icefall.
+- You do not want to experience the Khumbu Icefall.

 5. Training Tips for Both Routes

-• North Col Focus: Build endurance for extended summit days (16–20 hours) and harsher winds.
+- North Col Focus: Train to be near-summit endurance (16-20 hours) and heavier winds.

-• Universal Preparation: Strengthen cardiovascular fitness, schedule altitude simulation training, and invest in high-quality cold-weather gear.
+- Universal Preparation: Train cardiovascular fitness, conduct altitude simulation training, and invest in cold-weather equipment of high quality.

-For an in-depth guide on preparing for Everest, see our Three Most Effective ways to prepare for Everest Expeditions.
+To have a detailed guide on how to prepare for Everest, refer to our Three Most Effective Ways to Prepare for Everest Expeditions.

 Conclusion

-• Explore our Everest Expedition Packages for guided options on both routes.
+- Explore our Everest Expedition Packages to have guided packages on both routes.

-Yes, but most novices prefer the South Col for better infrastructure and rescue capabilities.
+Yes, but other beginners prefer the South Col because of better infrastructure and the availability of facilities.